 If you do not proactively monitor your disk usage, it is possible to reach your quota limit.
 A message displays stating that the disk is full.
 Files must be deleted to make room for new ones.

-Departments submit an IT Help Desk service request.
+Departments submit an IT service request.
 A person should be named primary administrator, and another person will be the back-up admin.
 The administrator is responsible for maintaining security and user permissions.

 No. Piratedrive is a file server and applications cannot be installed on it.
 You can, however, copy .exe files on Piratedrive which then launch on your workstation once they are double-clicked.

 Piratedrive is not a web server nor does it have a URL for accessing via Internet Explorer or any other web browser.
 You can save web page files on Piratedrive, but others cannot view these files through a browser.

 Piratedrive is 100% redundant with automatic fail over.
 There is no single point of failure.
 As with all computer hardware, unexpected problems do occur, but access interruptions should be significantly less than with typical servers.